Edit

 Now that your managed identity is configured, you're ready to add the blob resource as an input or output to your Stream Analytics job.

 1. In the output properties window of the Azure Blob storage output sink, select the Authentication mode drop-down and choose Managed Identity.
 For information regarding the other output properties, see Understand outputs from Azure Stream Analytics.
-When you are finished, click Save.
+When you finish, select Save.

 Configure Azure Blob storage output

-When configuring your storage account's Firewalls and virtual networks, you can optionally allow in network traffic from other trusted Microsoft services.
-When Stream Analytics authenticates using Managed Identity, it provides proof that the request is originating from a trusted service.
-Below are instructions to enable this VNET access exception.
+When you configure your storage account's Firewalls and virtual networks, you can optionally allow in network traffic from other trusted Microsoft services.
+When Stream Analytics authenticates by using Managed Identity, it provides proof that the request is originating from a trusted service.
+The following instructions explain how to enable this virtual network access exception.

 Enable VNET access